meredyk/strapi-provider-upload-aws-s3-private-cdn/README.md

-# strapi-provider-upload-aws-s3-private
+# strapi-provider-upload-aws-s3-private-cnd

 ## Description

-This version of provider is identical with the offical one [here](https://github.com/strapi/strapi/blob/master/packages/strapi-provider-upload-aws-s3/), the only difference being that the ACL: 'public-read' config is removed.
+This version of provider is identical with the offical one [here](https://github.com/strapi/strapi/blob/master/packages/strapi-provider-upload-aws-s3/) and [here](https://github.com/cristian-rita/strapi-provider-upload-aws-s3-private)(ACL: 'public-read' config is removed).
-This is useful if you want to keep the bucket private.
+This is useful if you want to keep the bucket private and use cdn url.

 ### Important